 Minor Arcana – Modern Witch Tarot

 Each card of the Minor Arcana is illustrated and closely mirrors the representations in the Rider-Waite-Smith Tarot, but of course with its own modern twist.
-The symbol for the minor arcana suits look very familiar, but the illustated scenes are fun to explore.
+The symbol for the minor arcana suits looks very familiar, but the illustrated scenes are fun to explore.

-The suit of Cups features are big, pink chunky goblets and blue backgrounds.
+The suit of Cups features big, pink chunky goblets and blue backgrounds.

 The Suit of Swords is airy, with clouds billowing in the background of each card.